-Prof Michalis Kontopodis is a first-generation student, who grew up in Crete, has lived in a few different countries, speaks five languages and is a relatively recent immigrant to the UK.
-For reasons related to his own biography, he is committed to working on inclusion, diversity and global education.
-He is the Chair in Global Childhood and Youth Studies at the University of Leeds.
-His background comprises psychology, anthropology and education.
+Prof Michalis Kontopodis is a first-generation student, who grew up in Crete, has lived in a few different countries, publishes in about five different languages and is since a few years an immigrant to the UK.
+For reasons related to his own biography, Prof Michalis Kontopodis is committed to working on inclusion and diversity, child and adolescent psychology, education, and global childhood & youth futures.
+Since 2018 he has been the Chair in Global Childhood and Youth Studies at the University of Leeds.
 He accomplished his PhD in 2007 at the Free University Berlin.
-Before moving to the University of Leeds in 2018, he held the following academic positions:
+Before moving to the University of Leeds, he held the following academic positions:

 2016-2018: Senior Lecturer, University of Sheffield, UK

 His visiting scholarships & professorships include quite a few highly-ranked universities from around the globe, such as: City University of New York; Pontíficia Universidade Católica de São Paulo and Jawaharlal Nehru University.
 Many of his openly accessible publications in English, German, Portuguese, French, Greek & Russian are available through his personal blog and webpage: https://mkontopodis.wordpress.com/